Choose a Trusted Tyler Divorce Attorney

 Over the years I have had many people contact me attempting to hire me with their trial date set a month or just weeks away.
 The problem with waiting this long to retain an attorney is that the deadlines to conduct discovery have already past.
 Many times a Temporary Order Hearing may have already been completed, which could adversely affect the results of the final hearing.
 I understand good lawyers are not cheap, but remember that this lawsuit may affect your visitations, who gets custody, and property division.
 It typically will cost less to hire an divorce attorney at the onset of your case than to hire a divorce attorney later on down the road to attempt to “fix things”.

 Remember once a lawsuit is on file deadlines begins.
-If you want to file for divorce or have been served with divorce papers don’t wait to call a skilled and experienced Tyler Divorce Lawyer.
+If you want to file for divorce or have been served with divorce papers don’t wait to call a skilled and experienced Tyler Divorce Attorney.

 Contact me (903) 525-9869